 - Additional: the project would not have happened without the carbon credits;

 - Independently verified: a third party with no conflict of interest regularly audits the project;

 - Unique: the carbon credits must be sold only once;

-- A strong environmental and social impact: the project must include co-benefits.
+- Strong environmental and social impact: the project must include co-benefits.

 Support an environmental project with Selectra!

-Selectra's Gandhi Project is an environmental project which promotes the development of green energy in India through the construction of a wind farm.
-The project was chosen in collaboration with EcoAct, a European consultancy firm specialising in carbon offsetting, and is certified under the Verified Carbon Standard, a guarantee of the quality and seriousness of the project.
+Selectra's Gandhi Project is an old environmental project developed in part through Selectra.
+The project promoted the development of renewable energy in India through the construction of a wind farm.
+The project was selected with EcoAct, a European consultancy specializing in carbon offsetting, and is certified according to the Verified Carbon Standard, a guarantee of the quality and seriousness of the project.

 India is a developing country with a very high energy demand.
 Unfortunately, more than half of the energy produced comes from coal-fired power stations and coal, although very cheap, is an extremely polluting and harmful fuel.
 Currently, India is the third most polluting country in the world.